fmay/temp/.guides/sections.md

 In the second example, `positionBigBird(xBird, yBird)` we are passing variables as parameters.
 We set the variable values a few lines earlier in the code.

-###DEFN:
-1. A variable is a place where you can store a value.
-1. You give your variable a name you choose that helps you identify its purpose.
-1. The variable name should only contain letters, characters and the '-' or '_' characters.
-It should not have spaces.
-1. Variables should be defined (`var xBird`) before they are assigned values (`xBird=100`).

-We'll move on to more interesting uses of variables in the next sections.

 ---